officecowboy/cracked-wisdom-api/README.md

 ## API Endpoints

-Only GET commands will work in browser.
-You can use an app like [Postman]("https://www.postman.com/") for further API manipulation.

 | Method | Endpoint         | Description             |
 | ------ | ---------------- | ----------------------- |
 | GET    | /quotes/             | Retrieves all quotes in the database   |